China administered 2.437 billion doses of COVID-19 vaccines as of Nov 21 - NewsBreak

 BEIJING, Nov 28 (Reuters) - China could face more than 630,000 COVID-19 infections a day if it dropped its zero-tolerance policies by lifting travel curbs, according to a study by Peking University mathematicians.
 In the report published in China CDC Weekly by the Chinese Centre for Disease Control and Prevention,...

-BEIJING, Nov 20 (Reuters) - China had given 76.3% of its population complete COVID-19 vaccine doses by Nov.
+BEIJING (Reuters) - China had given 76.3% of its population complete COVID-19 vaccine doses by Nov.
 19, Wu Liangyou, an official at the National Health Commission (NHC) said on Saturday.
-A total of 1.076 billion people in the country have received the required number of doses for their...
+A total of 1.076 billion people in the country have received the required number of doses for their COVID vaccination,...

+MOSCOW (Reuters) – Russia’s health ministry will register a new Sputnik M vaccine for use for children aged 12-17 later on Wednesday, with shots expected to be available at the end of December, Deputy Prime Minister Tatiana Golikova told a government meeting.
+Russia has been grappling with a surge in...

 Shanghai, China, canceled over 500 flights and locked down several residential areas over three COVID-19 cases.
 Twenty hospitals also suspended outpatient and emergency medical services for three days.
 The sweeping response is part of China's strict COVID zero tolerance policy.
 Chinese financial hub Shanghai canceled hundreds of flights, closed schools,...